npedrazzini/OldSlavNet/README.md

 OldSlavNet requires the following packages:
 - Python 3.4+ or 2.7
 - [`Dynet 2.0`](https://dynet.readthedocs.io/en/latest/python.html)
+- You can install your requirements, including Dynet, with: `pip install -r requirements.txt`

 Once you have downloaded the model folder ([OldSlavNet](link)), as well as the parameters and hyperparameters files from the [Figshare repo](link to be provided), run the following to annotate new texts: